The One I Love | Chords + Lyrics

 | Em | Dsus2 | Em (Em7) | Em (Em7) |

-Members look at how we can craft The One I Love’s chords into an acoustic guitar part by combining what the bass and electric guitar do on the original recording, using TAB of course!
+I’ve designed some TAB that craft The One I Love’s chords into an acoustic guitar part by combining what the bass and electric guitar do on the original recording, here’s a link: The One I Love – Guitar Lesson with TAB.

 Did R.E.M. steal from Neil Young?

-The One I Love is an excellent example of a simple song that also has a great lesson for all budding songwriters out there.
+The One I Love is an excellent example of a simple song that is also a great lesson for all budding songwriters.

 As discussed above, the chords usually need to have some kind of twist, variation, or modulation that breaks the norm, but also, a great tune needs to have lyrics with meaning.

-As Michael Stipe simply sings the same verse three times, what he says is that he really means it.
+As Michael Stipe simply sings the same verse three times, what he says by doing so is that he means it.
 The message to budding songwriters is also clear – keep it simple!

 Another tip for aspiring writers would be to compare The One I Love with Neil Young‘s My My, Hey Hey (Out Of The Blue).
 There’s a fine line between being inspired and stealing!

-If you want to be a songwriter, you need to, both study songs, and even rewrite songs, and eventually, new ones will start to come to you.
+If you want to be a songwriter, you need to study songs, even rewrite songs, and eventually, new ones will come to you.

 Perhaps Michael’s famous quote sums it up the best: The secret to R.E.M.’s success is 10% inspiration and 90% perspiration!